shaysingh818/DTunes/README.md

 	* Need to grab the current path that we can stream/listen to the audio file from
 	* Somehow need to extract subtitles from audio file if possible

-2. Integreate youtube dl python script in c code base
+2. Integrate youtube dl python script in c code base
 	* Store youtube urls in db
 	* Don't allow duplicate downloads, skip existing youtube urls
 	* Refactor python script to take youtube url as command line arg